 - Email opt-in (Mailchimp, constant contact login info)

 - Areas serviced

-For some of these things, like the logo, for example, you will need to work with a graphics designer.
+For some of these things, like the logo, for example, you will need to work with a graphic designer.
 You’ll need them for a couple more things on this list.